Clarence F Holmes Jr. Dental Office

 Backstory and Context

-Clarence F Holmes Jr. was born in 1892, in Denver Colorado.
-He graduated from Manual High School in 1913.
-He attended Howard University College of Dentistry in Washington D.C.
-He returned to Denver and made a name for himself in the African American community.
-He laid the groundwork for the NAACP Colorado Branch.
+Dr. Clarence F. Holmes Jr. was born on May 21st, 1892 in Denver Colorado.
+After graduating from Manual High School in Denver in 1913 he attended the Howard University College of Dentistry in Washington DC.
+Later he returned to Denver with his wife and began a dentistry practice for the African American Community in 1931 that would serve the Five Points community for 50 years.

 Dr. Holmes was a staunch activist and member of the Denver community.
 As part of his activism work, he helped lay the groundwork for the National Association for the Advancement of Colored People Colorado Branch and held some of its first meetings at his dentistry practice.
 In addition, he established the Interracial Committee in Denver in 1916, worried about the prevalence of the KKK in Denver.
 The Interracial Committee was responsible for establishing the Glenarm YMCA, a mixed YMCA and the first in Denver to allow African Americans.

 As part of his practice of dentistry, Dr. Holmes joined the Denver Dental Society as the first African American Dentist within the society.
 At the time Dr. Holmes felt there was opposition to his membership in the Dental society, particularly that members were concerned he might attend one of the society’s social gatherings.
 While Dr. Holmes was the first African American to join the Denver Dental Society, the first licensed Black dentist in Denver was actually Dr. Ernest McClain.